Location: East Bridgford

 Download: Cedar Vale Easy Read Brochure

-Cedar Vale is an Independent Hospital for men living with autism
+Cedar Vale is an Independent Hospital for men living with autism and learning disabilities

 Situated in East Bridgford, Nottinghamshire, Cedar Vale provides assessment and intervention for up to 14 men living with autism and learning disabilities.
 The team can support people who are detained under the Mental Health Act, as well as those who have complex needs and behaviours, or who have significant difficulties with social engagement.